Financial Reporting (FR) was previously known as F7 Financial Reporting. All technical articles listed as F7 can be used for studying FR.

 Accounting for property, plant and equipment

-This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the Paper F7 exam.
+This article is designed to outline the key areas of IAS 16, Property, Plant and Equipment that you may be required to attempt in the Financial Reporting exam.

 Performance appraisal requires good interpretation and a good understanding of what the information means in the context of the question.